 Leaders, by their very nature, are all about change.
 Managers manage the status quo; they keep the engines running.
 Leaders push things forward, ensure progress, inspire towards a vision, and get people to move in that direction.

 In other words, where leaders prompt change, managers provide stability.

 Until recently, I never considered the ramifications of this reality.
 By and large, people don’t like change.
 Change tends to disrupt people.
 It makes them anxious.
 It can be uncomfortable.

 As a leader, it’s essential that we continue to push things forward and build momentum.
-It is upon us to ensure that our organizations and are moving forward.
+It is incumbent upon us to ensure that our organizations are moving forward.
 Yet it’s just as important that we have strong management skills or surround ourselves with strong managers who are helping to create the stability necessary for others to feel safe.

 Leaders must be managers.
 Managers are not always leaders.